 These are just some of the topics we cover on our site.

-(Tamra Lynn Smith is the original founder of ProjectTroops.org.
-Lantern Lane came into the picture in 2008 to co-found the groups and website.
-Tamra is a Blue Star Army mom and now the mother of a disabled Iraqi war veteran.
-She is the daughter of a cold war veteran and knows what it is like to have your loved one in harm’s way.
+(Tamra Lynn Smith) – Then a Blue Star Army Mom with her son in Iraq is the original founder of ProjectTroops.org.
+She started the project in 2006.
+Lantern Lane came into the picture in 2008 to co-found the groups and also the website.
+Lantern Lane is no longer an active member on Project Troops as she is pursuing other life goals at the moment but her music and articles are here for you to enjoy.
+Hopefully she will be back once she has things less hectic in her life.
+Tamra is the mother of a disabled Iraqi war veteran.
+She is the daughter of a cold war veteran and knows what it is like to have a loved one in harm’s way.
 She created this in support of her son and it just kept on growing.

-We started this project to bring awareness about the suicide rates in returning military members & to raise awareness about PTSD among other issues .
+Our goal is to bring awareness about the high suicide rates in returning military members & to raise awareness about PTSD among other issues.
 The song “Thrown Away Soldier” by Carmella Inchierchiera & Tamra Lynn Smith 2008 was written about this problem and other health problems that the veterans were suffering from.
 The song “Just A Soldier” by Rich Owen & Tamra Lynn Smith in 2009 is about PTSD and other wounds of the soldiers that still need help today”.

-The suicide rate in returning military members and veterans is at its highest rate.
-This is preventable with education and awareness!!
+The suicide rates in returning military members and veterans are at their highest rates and very alarming for our country.
+Suicide is preventable with education and awareness!!
 Don’t bury your head in the sand and think it won’t happen in your family.
 It happened in Tamra’s family with 2 very close family members in 2 less than years.
 The threat is real and can’t be ignored!

 Since 2006 when we started Project Troops, it just kind of evolved to cover more subjects in our efforts to help others.
 More people have come in with special areas of expertise, which has allowed us to grow even more.

-Lantern Lane is a co-writer on many of the songs featured on the Project Troops Cd- Artists Who Care, along with Tamra Lynn Smith, Greg Austin, Randall Johns, Kenny Lee, Rich Owen, Iam Nelson, David C. Sanford, Rich Owen and Carmella Inchierchiera.
-They have all donated their music and songs to help Project Troops.
+Lantern Lane is a co-writer on many of the songs featured on the Project Troops Cd- Artists Who Care, along with Tamra Lynn Smith, Lantern Lane, Greg Austin, Randall Johns, Kenny Lee, Rich Owen, Iam Nelson, David C. Sanford, Rich Owen and Carmella Inchierchiera (donated music but not on the cd) They have all donated their music and songs to help Project Troops.
 None of the contributing members make any money from Project Troops.
 It is strictly a volunteer project.

 so all can find the flickering flame when things in life appear too dark.